xsorifc28/Android-NativeOpenCV/README.md

 ### Prerequisites:

 1. Android Studio development environment setup with the Android SDK and NDK

-  -SDK Version: 23
+	- SDK Version: 23

-  -NDK Version: 1.0
+	- NDK Version: 1.0

-  -Build tools version: 23.0.2
+ 	- Build tools version: 23.0.2

 2. OpenCV Android Native Library

       This can be installed from [here](http://sourceforge.net/projects/opencvlibrary/files/opencv-android/3.1.0/OpenCV-3.1.0-android-sdk.zip/download).

 3. System environment variable `OPENCVROOT_ANDROID` pointing to the OPENCV Android Native Library.
 See [Android.mk](NativeOpenCV-310/app/src/main/jni/Android.mk) for example.

 I will try to keep this as up-to-date as possible.
 Currently, the project is using **OpenCV 3.1.0**